So what is Palladium and should we use it for engagement rings and wedding rings??

 Palladium is so much cheaper than Platinum but is a naturally white metal, hypoallergenic and scores the same on the hardness scale as Platinum when you try and dent it.
 Platinum is a denser metal but both Palladium and Platinum are naturally white metals.
 Platinum and Palladium look very similar when held together and the only difference will be the weight.
 Platinum is far more expensive because it is rarer and the price is decided by the stock market.

-The best Palladium is 950 Palladium with .5% Ruthenium and 95% Palladium this is the mix we use as it is the best for rings that you will be wearing on a day to day basis.
+The best Palladium is 950 Palladium with .5% Ruthenium and 95% Palladium this is the mix we use as it is the best for rings that you will be wearing on a day-to-day basis.
 This Palladium scores the same as Platinum on the Mohs hardness test.
 Hardness tests are not about scratching as every metal will scratch with daily wear and tear but about how easily they dent.
 Mixing Ruthenium with Palladium is the only truly successful combination.
 Ruthenium is part of the platinum family of metals too and by using this mix you are maintaining the purity and integrity of the metals.
 Always check with the jeweller that the Palladium is 950 and not 500 Palladium as this has a 50% silver mix and this Palladium is not anywhere near as hard and is definitely not as hard as Platinum.